DeveloperMarcial/Edge_Impulse/Arduino_EdgeImpulse/Sony_Spresense/readme.md

 Before trying to get an Edge Impulse model working in Arduino, I suggest running the official Edge Impulse Spresense Runner code found [here](https://github.com/edgeimpulse/firmware-sony-spresense).
 This will verifyyour Spresense if configured properly.
+If it doesn't work there, it ain't gonna work in the Arduino IDE.

 **Using Spresense with an Edge Impulse Runner via C Code**